-Typically, a criminal defendant's first court hearing is an "arraignment" before a judge or magistrate.
-An "arraignment" is an appearance in court where charges are formally read to a defendant.
+In most cases a criminal defendant's first court hearing is an arraignment before a judge or magistrate.
+An arraignment is an appearance in court where charges are formally read to a defendant.
 The judge or magistrate may also evaluate whether there was probable cause for an arrest, and may compel the prosecutor to allege additional facts to support the arrest.
 If probable cause is not established, the defendant must be released.

 If bail is granted, and the defendant posts the required bail, he will be released.
 Sometimes, a defendant will be released on his own recognizance -- his promise that he will appear for the next court hearing.
 Sometimes, bail is set in a very high amount.
 A defendant who is accused of very serious crimes may be denied bail, or have bail set in the millions of dollars.
 A defendant who is released on bail must attend all subsequent court hearings, or risk having his bail forfeited.
 (Keep this in mind -- if you put your house or your car up as collateral for somebody else's bail, you risk losing it if that person does not appear in court.)

 If you are charged with a misdemeanor, the next hearing is likely to be a "pretrial," where the case is scheduled for trial.
 Sometimes, a defendant will enter a plea at the pretrial.
 At other times, the case will be scheduled for a bench trial (a trial decided by a judge without a jury), a jury trial, or plea hearing.

 Depending upon state law, a defendant will have to notify the prosecution if he plans to bring certain defenses to the criminal charges, such as an alibi defense, an insanity or diminished capacity defense.
 The purpose of the notice requirement is to allow the prosecutor to prepare for the defense, and to collect evidence and interview witnesses to challenge the defense.
 A defendant who is claiming insanity will ordinarily be examined by a state psychiatrist, and the refusal to submit to examination will usually prevent the defendant from raising that defense.